mozilla-l10n/documentation/src/products/review/review.md

 ### Push reviewed strings to gecko-strings

-If there are no issues in `gecko-strings-quarantine`, the next step is to push changes to `gecko-strings` and expose content to tools.
+If there are no issues in `gecko-strings-quarantine` and no pending [Fluent migrations](../firefox_desktop/fluent_migrations.md), the next step is to push changes to `gecko-strings` and expose content to tools.

 One time setup: after you cloned `gecko-strings-quarantine` on your system, you need to edit its `.hg/hgrc` file, and add `gecko-strings` as path.
 While you only need `https` for pulling the quarantine repository, you need `ssh` in order to push updates to `gecko-strings`.